mschneider82/problem/README.md

 }
 ```

-Creates a Problem from an existing error
+Create a Problem from an existing error

 ```go
   _, err := ioutil.ReadFile("non-existing")